Deadline to Connect Has Passed

 - Speech, language and hearing services providers

 - Occupational and physical therapy providers

 - Nonemergency medical transportation service providers

 - Local education agencies and school-based health providers

 State Ownership of HIE Network data (G.S. § 90-414.6.) – The law prohibits the NC HIEA from fulfilling requests for electronic health information from an individual, individual's personal representative, or an individual or entity purporting to act on an individual's behalf.
-The Authority provides educational materials to the public and to patients about how they can accessing their records from other sources.
-That information is online at: https://hiea.nc.gov/patients/your-choices.
+The Authority provides educational materials to the public and to patients about how they can access their records from other sources.

-- Contact DHHS with questions about the process or if your provider/org obtained one.
+- Contact NCDHHS with questions about the process or if your provider/org obtained one.

 - This process still exists in practice and by statute; however, it does not allow for extension beyond the final statutory connection deadline of January 1, 2023, set in statute.